eggjs/egg-security/README.md

 ### csp

 Default disabled.
-If you need to enable, please contact your security engineers and determine the opening strategy
+If you need to enable it, please contact your security engineers and determine the opening strategy

 - policy policies used by csp

 ### X-Download-Options:noopen

-Default enabled, disable IE download dialog automatically open download file and will cause XSS
+Default enabled, disable IE download dialog automatically opens download file and will cause XSS

 ### X-Content-Type-Options:nosniff

 Disable IE8's auto MIME sniffing.
-E.g: take `text/plain` as `text/html` by mistake and render it, especially when there's something untrusted in the local service.
+E.g.: take `text/plain` as `text/html` by mistake and render it, especially when there's something untrusted in the local service.

 ### X-Frame-Options

-Defaulting to "SAMEORIGIN", only allow iframe embed by same origin.
+Defaulting to "SAMEORIGIN", only allows iframe to embed by the same origin.

 - value Defaulting to `SAMEORIGIN`

 ### X-XSS-Protection

-- disable Defaulting to `false`，same as `1; mode=block`.
+- disable Defaulting to `false`, the same as `1; mode=block`.

 ### SSRF Protection